top of page

 It is important that we give your dog or cat a full health check on a yearly basis.
 Since our pets age much more quickly than we do, a year is a significant amount of time.
 Our training allows us to pick up early signs of disease - or we may pick up the results of small ongoing changes that you don't notice since you are with your pet all the time.
 It is always better to detect any problems before they become serious.
 Early detection of an issue that can be treated could extend your pet’s life by many years.

 The pre-vaccination consultation and examination is also important to ensure that your dog is healthy and likely to have an efficient and available immune system capable of responding effectively to vaccination.
-If we find that your pet is fighting an infection or disease, we will usually delay the vaccination until your pet it well.
+If we find that your pet is fighting an infection or disease, we will usually delay the vaccination until your pet is well.

 If you have any questions, worries or concerns please ask any of our friendly staff for further information.